-Sitar Bhatt is a Partner in Tyson & Mendes’ Phoenix office.
+Sitar Bhatt is a Partner in Tyson & Mendes’ Scottsdale office.
 His practice focuses primarily on general liability, personal injury, premises liability, professional liability, employment, and bad faith litigation.
 Mr. Bhatt has successfully represented individuals and businesses in Arizona state and federal district courts as well as arbitrations.
 Mr. Bhatt also chairs the Tyson & Mendes Young Professionals Group.

 Mr. Bhatt has successfully resolved a variety cases involving complex personal injury, property damage, employment claims, and insurance coverage.
 Mr. Bhatt has prevailed at multiple arbitrations, saving his clients substantial sums.
 He has also successfully settled multiple bodily injury and property damage cases.

 Mr. Bhatt earned his J.D. in 2011 from Arizona Summit Law School.
 He is licensed to practice law in Arizona.
 Mr. Bhatt is a member of the Arizona Association of Defense Counsel.
 Additionally, he has been selected to the Southwest Rising Stars list for Super Lawyers from 2016 – 2021.